Astell & Kern AKR01

 Not many at all.
 At the least, they could have included a IEM cleaner, to get the ear wax out, which would be very easy to provide I feel.
 There are two types of ear tips, that come in small, medium, and large.
 In total, there are 12 ear tips, 6 of them are High Sound Isolation ear tips, and Low Resonance ear tips.
 That being said, Jimmy Moon at A&K has told me the case is real leather, no pleather!

 (Low resonance at top, high isolation at bottom)

 Comfort: Not optimal, but, I think that is come to be expected with deep insertion IEMs though, so I wouldn't take this as a shock.
-They made my ears sore after a 30 minute listening session, luckily, it didn't last too long, maybe 10 minutes to get the blood back and flowing.
+They made my ears sore after a 3 hour listening session, but it didn't last too long.

 Isolation: Fantastic.
 I cannot hear the click-clack of my loud keyboard, love it.